SimCS: Simulation for Domain Incremental Online Continual Segmentation: Experiments

 \subsection{SimCS Improves Forward Transfer}

-In earlier sections, we analyzed the effectiveness of the use of simulated data in mitigating forgetting previously observed domains.
-Here, we conduct a more fine-grained analysis.
-In particular, we analyze the performance on all previous domains after the training of every domain.
+Finally, we conduct a fine-grained analysis and study the performance on all domains after training on every domain.
 Figure~\ref{fig:forgetting_analysis} summarizes this analysis, where the horizontal axis represents the last observed domain within the stream, while the vertical axis represents the domain we evaluate the model on.
 The last column corresponds to the results in Table \ref{tab:setup_1}, where we only report the performance of the final model after the last domain.
-At last and for completeness, we extend our analysis to different domain orders to include (ACDC-CS-IDD-BDD), (BDD-ACDC-CS-IDD), and (IDD-BDD-ACDC-CS).
-Note that in each matrix, the performance difference ($r-d$) between a diagonal element $d$ and an element $r$ to the right of it in the same row reflects the forgetting or backward transfer (smaller is better).
+At last, we extend our analysis to different domain orders to include (ACDC-CS-IDD-BDD), (BDD-ACDC-CS-IDD), and (IDD-BDD-ACDC-CS).
+Note that in each matrix, the performance difference ($r-d$) between a diagonal element $d$ and an element $r$ to the right of it in the same row reflects the forgetting (smaller is better).
 On the other hand, the performance difference $d-l$ between a diagonal element $d$ and an element $l$ to the left of it in the same row reflects the forward transfer.

 First of all, including simulated data in the ODICS setup not only reduces forgetting, but also improves the forward transfer.
 For example, including simulated data from VIPER boosts the forward transfer to ACDC in the (CS-IDD-BDD-ACDC) setup from 34.9\% to 39\% when trained on (CS-IDD-BDD).
 We note that this result is not specific to the order at which the considered domains are presented.
 For instance, our approach improves the forward transfer from 20.4\% to 29\% on BDD when trained on (ACDC-CS) in the (ACDC-CS-IDD-BDD) setup.
 Meanwhile, differently ordered streams result in larger variations in both forgetting and forward transfer.
 For example, the performance on CS drops from 40.1\% to 36.9\% when changing the setup from (CS-IDD-BDD-ACDC) to (ACDC-CS-IDD-BDD).
 Furthermore, the performance on all domains (except IDD) drops significantly when IDD is the last domain.
 Specifically, in the (BDD-ACDC-CS-IDD) setup, the forgetting on ACDC is a significant 10.6\% mIOU.
-This can be attributed to the distribution shift that IDD has compared to all other domains.
-Please refer to the appendix for further analysis on different domain orders.
+This can be attributed to the distribution shift that IDD has compared to other domains.